The Basement Prisoners: How Dorothea Dix Exposed America's Hidden Mental Health Horrors

 Like most people deprived of childhood, Dorothea carried her trauma with her, experiencing recurring bouts of depression that would eventually force her to seek treatment in England.

-Her own history of depression coupled with her parents’ struggles triggered something in her that first visit to the East Cambridge jail.
+Her history of depression, coupled with her parents’ struggles, triggered something in her during her first visit to the East Cambridge jail.
 So horrified by what she found, she began visiting jails and almshouses across America, investigating how our country treated its mentally ill, and what she discovered defied even her intimate knowledge of human cruelty.

 So she did what anyone obsessed with learning does—she began methodically documenting what she saw.